Quy Nhơn

-Quy Nhon (Quy Nhơn /vi/) was a coastal city in Bình Định province in central Vietnam.
-It was composed of 16 wards and five communes with a total of 286 km2.
-Quy Nhon was the capital of the former Bình Định province.
-As of 2022, its population was 481,110.
-Historically, the commercial activities of the city focused on agriculture and fishing.
-However, there had been a significant shift towards service industries and tourism since the 2010s.
+Quy Nhơn or Quy Nhon (Quy Nhơn /vi/); is a ward in Gia Lai province, Vietnam.
+It was the capital of Gia Lai province.
+Quy Nhơn ward has an area of 21.78 km² and population in 2025 is 129,326 people.
+Historically, the commercial activities of Quy Nhơn focused on agriculture and fishing.
+However, there had been a significant shift towards service industries and tourism.
 There was also a substantial manufacturing sector.

-On 1 July 2025, Quy Nhơn ceased to exist as a municipal city following the elimination of district level units in Vietnam.

 History

 The origins of human settlement stretch back to the 11th-century Champa culture, the Tây Sơn dynasty as well as the 18th-century seaport of Thị Nại.
 The city was subject to a Mongol invasion in the Battle of Thị Nại Bay (1283) during the Mongol invasions of Vietnam.
-During the Ming treasure voyages of the 15th century, the Chinese fleet led by Admiral Zheng He would always make port at Quy Nhon in Champa as their first destination after leaving China.
+During the Ming treasure voyages of the 15th century, the Chinese fleet led by Admiral Zheng He would always make port at Quy Nhơn in Champa as their first destination after leaving China.
 During the 1620s the town was host to Portuguese Jesuits who called the place Pulo Cambi.

 The town of Quy Nhon was officially founded in the late 19th century by Emperor Thành Thái.
 It was also the site of the Bombardment of Qui Nhơn in 1861, and more recently, it had a large American and Korean military presence, especially the Capital Mechanized Infantry Division of the Republic of Korea Army during the Vietnam War.

-Today the city is recognized as a first class city with a geo-economic priority and an urbanized infrastructure.
+Today the ward with a geo-economic priority and an urbanized infrastructure.
 The government describes it as one of the three commercial and tourism centres of the central southern coastal region (with Da Nang and Nha Trang).